A Freight Broker Start-Up Guide

 have your own freight broker authority.

-You may be in trucking, you may not be in trucking – whatever your situation, you start your journey by learning WHAT you need to do!
-Further along, you’ll have an opportunity to learn HOW to do it all.
+You may be in trucking, you may NOT be in trucking – whatever your situation, you start your journey by learning WHAT you need to do!
+Further along in this presentation, you’ll have an opportunity to learn not only WHAT to do but HOW to do it all as well.

-After months of pulling all of my information together, I was ready to say, “This is READY! – I (or anyone else) can use this guide to learn what you need to do and where you need to start in brokering.”
+After months of pulling all of my information together, I was ready to say, “This is READY! – I (or anyone else) can use this guide to learn what needs to be done and where you need to start in brokering.”